Grant Denyer: Personal life

 Denyer was born in Gosford, New South Wales.
-At 13, he moved to Dandenong, Victoria, spending his holidays at the Denyer family farm at Ariah Park, New South Wales.
+After the separation of his parents at the age of 13, he moved to Hallam, Victoria, and attended the multicultural Hallam High School.
+Grant spent his holidays at the Denyer family farm at Ariah Park, New South Wales.

 He is married to TV producer Cheryl Rogers, who is the founder of Mummy Time.
 They have three daughters.

 2008 injury

 On 17 September 2008, Denyer injured his back whilst participating in a monster truck promotional event.
 He suffered a compressed fracture of the lower vertebrae, and was taken by ambulance to Wollongong Hospital.

 The accident occurred while Denyer was in training for the Monster Truck Championships, driving a monster truck at Groundz Precinct, Dapto.
 After practising a jump over five cars in the truck, Denyer removed his foot too soon from the accelerator which caused the vehicle to land heavily; his lower vertebrae was broken in eight places.
 He was moved to a Sydney hospital, and his recovery took months.
 He was reported as saying that his injury had reduced his rather short size by 1 cm.

 Denyer was then moved into intensive care, but there were no signs of any nerve damage or serious injuries, so he was back on the air to host Australia's Got Talent in 2009; however, he did not return to It Takes Two in May.